housecurve/housecurve.github.io/docs/tuning/target_curve.md

 The choice of Target Curve is subject to individual taste.
 Typically, listeners prefer it when low frequencies are louder than high frequencies.
 A  downward slope of 1 dB/octave is quite common.
 Let your ears be the judge.

 Custom curves can be created with a text editor and [imported](../manual/plot_setup.md#target-curve) into HouseCurve.
-See [curve file format](../manual/file_formats.md#curves) for more information.
-The curves provided by HouseCurve are a great starting point for making your own:
+See curve file [format](../manual/file_formats.md#curves) for details.
+The example curves below can be used as a starting point for making your own curve.
+HouseCurve will shift the curve up/down to fit to measurements, therefore absolute dB values don't matter, just the differences between them.

 * [House A](/curves/House_A_web.txt)
 * [House B](/curves/House_B_web.txt)